How to get a car loan with a low income

 Bottom line

 Low income doesn’t have to stop you from getting a car loan.
-But taking simple steps to improve your credit score or save a larger down payment can increase your chances of getting approved.
+But taking simple steps to improve your credit score or saving a larger down payment can increase your chances of getting approved.
 Compare car loans from a range of lenders before deciding where to apply.

 Frequently asked questions